Assessing Student Performance

 Journey Form Four (Grades 7-8)

-In addition to scholarship and effort marks, by Form Four, report cards also reflect a letter grade for each subject as students prepare to transition to high school.
+In addition to scholarship and effort marks, Form Four report cards also reflect a letter grade for each subject which continues into the High School years.

-Click here for a more in-depth explanation of our approach to student asssessment.
+Click here for a more in-depth explanation of our approach to student assessment.

 Use of Standardized Tests

-Students in grades 4-8 participate annually in Iowa Tests of Basic Skills.
+Students in grades 4 and above may participate annually in Standardized Tests.
 While we value the information gained from these annual standardized tests, we use results primarily to confirm classroom observations and other assessments by our faculty.
 These tests are also useful in preparing students for similar tests in their years beyond Lorien Wood.